ionos-cloud/uptrends-operator/README.md

 This operator helps to configure [uptrends](https://www.uptrends.com/) monitoring for your [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-:warning: this is experimental work :test_tube: and interfaces may change.

 ## Introduction

 The operator is based on the [uptrends](https://github.com/ionos-cloud/uptrends-go) package.
 It is a Kubernetes operator that watches for Ingress resources and creates uptrends checks for them.
 It also watches for changes in the Ingress resources and updates the uptrends checks accordingly.